Slinky: Period of oscillation

+because for the spring pendulum one assumes a massless spring with a mass $m$ attached at the bottom.

+Operation

-When set in motion on a stepped platform such as a stairway, the slinky transfers energy along its length in a longitudinal wave.
+When set in motion on a stepped platform such as a stairway, the Slinky transfers energy along its length in a longitudinal wave.
 The whole spring descends end over end in a periodical motion as if it were "walking" down one step at a time.

-Levitation

-When the top end of the Slinky is dropped, the information of the tension change must propagate to the bottom end before both sides begin to fall; the top of an extended Slinky will drop while the bottom initially remains in its original position, compressing the spring.
+When the top end of the Slinky is dropped, the energy of the tension change must propagate to the bottom end before both sides begin to fall; the top of an extended Slinky will drop while the bottom initially remains in its original position, compressing the spring.
 This creates a suspension time of ~0.3 s for an original Slinky, but has potential to create a much larger suspension time.